Advocacy

 Crisis Intervention

 SAVA provides in-person and virtual bilingual crisis intervention to survivors and their loved ones.
 This service can be especially beneficial for survivors who are waiting for their intake appointment for individual and group therapy.
-Survivors can connect with an advocate by calling the 24/7 crisis hotline or stopping by our Fort Collins office Monday-Friday 8:30am – 5:00pm, or the Greeley Office Monday-Friday from 8:30am-5pm.
+Survivors can connect with an advocate by calling the 24/7 crisis hotline at (970) 472-4200, through our online contact form, or stopping by our Fort Collins office Monday-Friday 8:30am – 5:00pm, or the Greeley Office Monday-Friday from 8:30am-5pm.

 Foundations of Support Workshops

 Family and friends may have questions or may want to learn how they can best support survivors.
 Foundations of Support is designed to support loved ones while you focus on your healing journey.
 If you have family members or friends who would benefit from these workshops, we can assist them in getting signed up.
-Call the 24-hour crisis hotline to learn when the next workshop will take place.
+Use our online contact form or call one of our office locations to learn when the next workshop will take place.